Ertzaintza: During transition

 After the Spanish transition to democracy, the autonomous Basque Government was restored.
 Its government once again took up the spirit of the Ertzaña of 1936 to design, in 1980, the new autonomous police force of the Basque Country, the Ertzaintza (a more grammatical form).
 Previously, a Royal Decree re-established the "Forales" and the "Miqueletes" in Biscay and Guipuzcoa and gave a new configuration to the "Miñones" corps in Alava.
 These institutions were incorporated into the new Basque Police Force.

 Navarre, during the events surrounding Spain's 1978 Constitution, ended up with the status of Autonomous Community and was not lumped in with the Basque autonomous community, and its police force (Policía Foral) remains independent of the Ertzaintza.

 Officers

 The first officers were members of the Basque Nationalist Party.
 Although the law required that Ertzaintza commissioned officers had to be previous members of the Spanish army or the State police forces, this was often ignored.

 This new police force, made up of Basque citizens, developed in an organized manner from 1982, and was progressively deployed starting from the countryside towards the cities.

+Equipment

 Like many other Spanish Military and Police agencies Ertzaintza issues the H&K USP Compact chambered in 9mm.

+Ertzaintza vehicles display Spanish license plates with a stylized E and a number.

+They are also registered in the general number scheme but the code is not displayed.